A New Maximal Subgroup of $E_8$ in Characteristic $3$: Consequences

 \end{prop}

-\begin{proof} Using the root elements constructed for $\mathfrak f_4$ we find a set of orbit representatives for $\mathfrak f_4 \subset \mathfrak e_8$ using \cite[Appendix]{stewart16}.
-For each representative $x$ we use Magma to calculate the Jordan block structure for the adjoint action of $x$ and the normalizer of each term of the derived series of $C_{\mathfrak e_8}(x)$.
-Using \cite[Proposition 1.5]{kst21un}, we then find the $\mathfrak e_8$ class of $x$. \end{proof}
+\begin{proof} Using the root elements constructed for $\mathfrak f_4$ as a subalgebra of $\mathfrak e_8$ (as explained in Section \ref{s:sec3}) we find a set of nilpotent orbit representatives for $\mathfrak f_4$ using \cite[Appendix]{stewart16}.
+For each representative $x$ we use Magma to calculate the Jordan block structure for the adjoint action of $x$ on $\mathfrak e_8$ and the normalizer of each term of the derived series of $C_{\mathfrak e_8}(x)$.
+Using \cite[Proposition 1.5]{kst21un}, we then find the $\mathfrak e_8$-class of $x$. \end{proof}

+Before stating the next result we explain some notation.
+We use $\bar{A}_2$ to denote an $A_2$ subgroup generated by long root elements.

+In $\mb G$ there are two conjugacy classes of $B_4$ subgroups contained in $D_8$ embedded via their spin module $L_{B_4}(0001)$.
+When $p$ is odd, these are distinguished by whether or not they are contained in a maximal subgroup of type $A_8$.
+We denote the class not contained in $A_8$ by $B_4(\dagger)$.